nonk123/no-bs/README.md

 ### Excluding Nodes from VPN hosting

-You can exclude a node from hosting no-bs by adding label `no-bs=cap`:
+You can exclude a node from hosting no-bs by giving it a `no-bs=cap` label:

 ```sh
 kubectl label nodes <your-node-name> no-bs=cap